 I ventured alone in my frail boat and fell asleep.
 The boat drifted east, to the shore of the sweetest spot in the world.
 In the bright morning light, I found myself in the shadow of Fusan, the Wonder Mountain, and I knew I had come to Horaizan, the Isle of the Blest.

 I lingered there for some time, but then one day I spoke with Jofuku, the Wise Man of China.
 I said, “I cannot find my boat.”

 “What matter, brother?
 You need no boat here.”

 “Indeed I do, my brother.
 I want my boat to take me home.
 I am sick for home.”

 “No, for I have a word written upon my heart.
 The word is Humanity.
 Because of it, I am troubled and have no peace.”

 “Strange,” said the Wise Man of China.
 “Once I too had a word written on my heart.
 The word was Mutability, but I have forgotten what it means.
 You ought to forget, too.”

-“Nay, I can never forget,” I said, and I sought out the Crane, for she is a great traveler.
+“Nay, I can never forget,” I said, and I sought out the Crane to take me out of paradise.